dragmove/lism/README.md

 ## About

-- A Bundle of Typescript util Library to help developers.
+Collection of TypeScript Utilities to help developers streamline their coding workflow.

 ## Install